What Worked For Obamacare And What Didn't? Lessons From 5 States

 Consolidation kills competition

 Consolidation includes hospitals buying physician practices and large medical centers, and big hospitals buying up smaller hospitals.
 California offers a prime example of this.
-In the San Francisco Bay area, where consolidation has reduced competition among hospitals and physician groups, consumers have fewer choices and higher premiums than those in Los Angeles, where consolidation hasn't yet gobbled up so many providers.
+In the San Francisco Bay Area, where consolidation has reduced competition among hospitals and physician groups, consumers have fewer choices and higher premiums than those in Los Angeles, where consolidation hasn't yet gobbled up so many providers.

 Underestimating demand from sick people really hurt

 Insurance companies did not have any idea who would buy policies through the exchanges in the early years.
-And as it turned out, a lot of those previously-uninsured sick people — more than insurers and policymakers had expected —raced to get coverage.
+And as it turned out, a lot of those previously uninsured sick people — more than insurers and policymakers had expected — raced to get coverage.

 As a result, researchers found, many plans incurred losses, with some companies reporting claims that were 50 to 100 percent greater than the premiums they collected.
 Making matters worse, a mechanism in the health law to reimburse companies for such losses in the early years proved inadequate.
 That caused a lot of them leave the marketplaces.

-Under Obamacare, insurance companies could no longer deny coverage or charge higher rates to those with preexisting medical conditions.
+Under Obamacare, insurance companies could no longer deny coverage or charge higher rates to those with pre-existing medical conditions.
 And during the first two years of the exchanges, insurers simply didn't know how to price their policies because they'd rarely dealt with people who hadn't been insured before, the researchers found.

 In Michigan, six of 16 insurers withdrew.
 And in regions of Texas and North Carolina, which had between five and nine insurers, only three remained.